balakarthikeyan/notes/questions/angular-notes.md

+# What is Angular ?
+Angular is a powerful front-end framework that is widely used for building dynamic web applications.
+It is open-source and maintained by Google.
+One of the key features of Angular is its use of TypeScript, a typed superset of JavaScript that makes code easier to read, maintain, and debug.

+my-workspace/
+├── ... #workspace-wide configuration files
+├── src
+│   ├── app
+│   │   ├── app.module.ts #defines the root module, that tells Angular how to assemble the application │   │   ├── app.component.ts #defines the logic for the application's root component │   │   ├── app.component.html #defines the HTML template associated with the root component │   │   ├── app.component.css #defines the base CSS stylesheet for the root component │   │   ├── app.component.spec.ts #defines a unit test for the root component
+│   │   └── app-routing.module.ts #provides routing capability for the application
+│   ├── ...
+│   ├── index.html #main HTML page, where the component will be rendered ├── angular.json #provides workspace-wide and project-specific configuration defaults └── tsconfig.json #provides the base TypeScript configuration for projects in the workspace

 # Angular 15:
 - `Standalone Components:` Angular 15 introduced fully standalone components, allowing developers to create components without needing NgModules, simplifying the structure and dependencies of applications.
 - `Directive Composition API:` This feature enables the reuse of directives by composing them together.